ameya1252/5173_HW3/README.md

 ## Project Description

-In this assignment, students are expected to deepen their understanding of Convolutional Neural Networks (CNNs) by constructing and training a U-Net architecture.
+In this project I got to deepen my understanding of Convolutional Neural Networks (CNNs) by constructing and training a U-Net architecture.
 The key learning outcomes include:

 - Gaining hands-on experience with the training and testing of medical image segmentation models.
 - Comprehending the U-Net architecture and how to piece together each layer using TensorFlow or PyTorch.